1965-66 Baseball Team

 Head Coach Sam Brasch, Assistants Coaches Jay Humphrey and Jose’ Hernandez

-The 1999-00 teams’ memorable season was capped off with the NWAACC Championship.
-With an overall record of 20-10, the team was led by Andre Ervin, Steve Chamberlain and Chris Allen.
-Ervin was selected as the MVP (Phil Pesco Award) and named First Team All NWAACC at the NWAACC Championships.
-Steve Chamberlain was also named to the First Team and Chris Allen was named as the Most Inspirational Player (Art Ferio Award) at the Championships.
-CCS started the season on a rebuilding note but finished very strong to win the second NWAACC title in Spokane history at Longview, Washington.
-Sam Brasch was named NWAACC Coach of the Year for his role in the championship run.
+The 1999-2000 Men’s Basketball team’s memorable season was capped off by winning the 2000 NWAACC Championship with an overall record of 20-10.
+The team was led by Andre Ervin who was selected as the tourney MVP (Phil Pesco Award) and the NWAACC All-Tournament First Team.
+Steve Chamberlain was also named to the NWAACC All Tournament First Team and Chris Allen was selected for the Most Inspirational Player (Art Ferio Award).
+Spokane started the season on a rebuilding note but finished very strong by winning the second NWAACC title in school history.
+Sam Brasch, who was named the NWAACC Coach of the Year, was helped by assistant coaches Jay Humphrey and Jose Hernandez.
+John Mitchell was team manager.
+The team roster included Chris Allen, Chris Anderson, DaShawn Bedford, Nick Bemis, Steve Chamberlain, Chad Cheeley, Mark Crouch, Andre Ervin, Pat Harris, James Kiger, Erich Prazak, Jason Rayson, Phil Renz and Jeff Whitman.

 2001-02 Men's Golf Team